masako-yamada/reflow-animator/README.md

     .start();
 ```

 _Note that both views need to have been laid out when passing them in the `Builder`.
-Depending on your implementation, this might have to wrap it in an `OnPreDrawListener`._
+Depending on your implementation, this might have to be wrapped in an `OnPreDrawListener`._

 ---
 Have a look at [the sample](https://github.com/shazam/reflow-animator/tree/master/sample) for a more complete implementation!